portworx/px-docs/run-with-mesosphere.md

 # Install Portworx Manually

-## Step 1: Install Mesosphere DC/OS CLI or Apache Mesos
+## Step 1: Install Mesosphere DCOS CLI or Apache Mesos
-For Mesosphere, follow the instructions for installing [Mesosphere DC/OS](https://dcos.io/install) and the [DC/OS CLI](https://docs.mesosphere.com/1.7/usage/cli/install).
+For Mesosphere, follow the instructions for installing [Mesosphere DCOS](https://dcos.io/install) and the [DCOS CLI](https://docs.mesosphere.com/1.7/usage/cli/install).
-Use the DC/OS CLI command `dcos node` to identify which nodes in the Mesos cluster are the Agent nodes.
+Use the DCOS CLI command `dcos node` to identify which nodes in the Mesos cluster are the Agent nodes.

 If not using Mesosphere, then follow the instructions appropriate for your OS distribution and environment to install both Apache Mesos and Marathon.